archiemartini/CV/README.md

 ## Hobbies

 - I am a talented chef, an accomplished eater and an unmatched drinker
-- I've been obsessed with bouldering and rock climbing for many years and I'm currently attending a strongman gym in East London.
+- I've been obsessed with bouldering and rock climbing for many years and I'm currently attending a strongman gym in East London, where I regularly attend Brazilian Jiu Jitsu and Boxing classes.
 Watch this space 💪
 - I'm an avid film and television fan, with a savant knowledge of comedy to boot.
-- I'd say I'm a videogamer, but that implies I play anything more than DayZ, Rocket League, and Mario Kart (Wii)
+- I'd say I'm a videogamer, but that implies my games library consists of more than just DayZ, Rocket League, and Mario Kart (Wii)
 - I'm not afraid to put money on a game of Backgammon 🎲🎲 or Poker 🃏